rubin55/website/_posts/2023-06-01-why-i-am-getting-a-framework.md

 platform, consequent repairability, and overal positive reviews with regards to build quality.
 I think this might just be the ultimate Linux device for me!

-I'll be running [Arch Linux][13] on mine and I've configured it with an 8TiB NVME (bought seperately) and 64GiB of RAM.
+I'll be running [Arch Linux][13] on mine.
 In a future post, I'll share how the experience has been so far.

 [1]: https://letsencrypt.org/
 [2]: https://jekyllrb.com/